Guderian2nd/TrueHistoryAI/AI Rules.md

-IF NeedCity is High THEN DeployCitytoPioneer is High IF NeedCity is Medium THEN DeployCitytoPioneer is Medium IF NeedCity is Medium THEN DeployCitytoPioneer is Low
+IF NeedCity is High THEN DeployCitytoPioneer is High IF NeedCity is Medium THEN DeployCitytoPioneer is Medium IF NeedCity is Low THEN DeployCitytoPioneer is Low

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExNDg4MjkyNF19
+eyJoaXN0b3J5IjpbLTk2NzY5MzI5NF19
 -->